 Dariusz Stefanski, CEO of PCC Intermodal.
 The Polish rail operator PCC Intermodal serves all economic centres in Poland via the Terminal for Combined Transport in Frankfurt (Oder).As an intermodal location, Frankfurt (Oder)/Eisenhüttenstadt offers outstanding transport connections via road, rail, waterway and air.
 Approx. 75 % of east-west traffic in Europe travels via the A12 (E30) motorway, which runs directly through the region.
-The freight village in Frankfurt (Oder) has become an important hub for road/rail Combined Transport (CT).
-Fully-developed industrial and commercial areas are available with both, motorway and rail connection.
+The terminal for intermodal transport (road/rail) in Frankfurt (Oder) has become an important hub for combined transport (CT) with regularly connections to the European Seaports and even to China.
+More than 107,000 standard containers (TEU) have been handled at the terminal in 2018.
+In the freight village Frankfurt (Oder) fully-developed industrial and commercial areas are available with both, motorway and rail connection.

 The inland port in Eisenhüttenstadt is connected to the European inland waterways network and acts as an interface for truck, rail and shipping traffic.